Fairlay/Bitcoin-Betting/README.md

 ## DAGs

-Bitcoin Betting utilizes Directed Acyclic Graphs technology to store and process transactions.
-This technology allows different nodes or parts of the network to work on their own branches and only merge them with other nodes if it is beneficial to do so.
-For example a node in Venezuela can continue to operate normally and process markets and orders if the connection to Venezuela drops for a day for some reason.
-It will merge normally with the network when the connection is reestablished as long as no one tried to do a double spent or similar things.
-Alternatively, private companies could set up their own node to host their private internal prediction markets and only release the data when it is beneficial to do so.
+Bitcoin Betting utilizes Directed Acyclic Graphs to store and process transactions.
+Unlike with blockchains this technology allows different nodes or parts of the network to work on their own branches seperately and only merge them with other nodes if it is possible or beneficial to do so.
+For example, a node in Venezuela can continue to operate normally and process local markets and orders with local users if the connection to Venezuela drops for a day for some reason.
+It will merge normally with the network again, when the connection is reestablished as long as there are no conflicts with the transactions (double spending for example).
+Alternatively, private companies could set up their own node to host their private internal prediction markets and only release the data when it is safe to do so.

 ## Storage Units

-DAG's are graphs that link so called Storage Units together.
+DAGs are graphs that link so called Storage Units together.
 Each new Storage Unit is always referencing at least one, in most cases two or three existing Storage Units.
 This will form a partial order on the set of all Storage Units.

 ## Efficient usage of disk space